 Volunteering is a great way to build your work and life skills.
 It can broaden your horizons and provide opportunities to meet new people.
-The benefits of volunteering cannot be under estimated.
-Some of the benefits and opportunities volunteering can offer you include:

 - Learning about your community

 - Having fun and enjoying yourself

 - Being more positive

 - Having a sense of self-worth

 - Maintaining your skills

 - Learning new skills

 Volunteers at the City of Armadale are engaged in a variety of roles.
 Some of these programs include: